-Get the results you want by restoring balance day by day.
-Why try to restore years of a tight hip in one month or on the day of labor?
-Improve your range of motion or release a tight or twisted muscle with the Forward-leaning Inversion.
+Why try to restore years of a tight hip on the day of labor?
+Improve your range of motion day by day for comfort now and ease in birth later.

 “Restoring Balance isn’t like instant coffee.
 You gotta let your length steep.”

 These exercises can be done by all healthy women.
-These are the activities that could be done daily.
+These are the activities that could be done daily whether you have one or multiple babies gestating.

 Consult your provider before starting these or any exercise activities.

-- Comfort in general and a little easier birth?
+- Looking for comfort in general and a little easier birth?
 Use these.

-- Avoid a posterior or breech position?
+- Looking to avoid a posterior or breech position?
 Add weekly activities to this daily routine.
 (Also see Flip a Breech baby head down.)

 Why?
 Walking briskly with full motion lengthens the psoas muscles (a large pair of internal “wings” from spine to thigh).
 Lower back strength grows while moving the pelvis.
 “Pso -as” I was saying, long, supple psoas muscles give us better range of motion, emotional groundedness and flexibility, better fetal descent, and better fetal positioning (when achieved with overall muscle balance and spinal and pelvic alignment).
 Walking is good exercise and protects your good health.